ourcaldo/indexnowjs/doc/project.md

 ## Recent Changes

-### November 4, 2025: Settings Page UI Redesign - Match New Design Specification ✅ (Partial)
+### November 4, 2025: Settings Page UI Redesign - Match New Design Specification ✅ COMPLETE

 **Overview:**
 Redesigned settings pages UI to match the new design specification from `doc/settings-page.md`.
 Replaced HSL semantic color system with direct Tailwind utility classes and updated card structures to match the new design layout while preserving all data fetching and business logic.